HMS Charon (1778)

 HMS Charon was a 44-gun fifth rate in service with the Royal Navy.
 Constructed in 1778, the ship took part in several conflicts in the Americas before being destroyed during the 1781 Siege of Yorktown.
 Her wreck lies in the York River.

 Construction and career

 Charon was laid down as a 44-gun fifth rate in 1778 in Harwich, England, and was launched later that year.
 At launch, Charons design incorporated a number of technological advancements, including copper sheathing on her hull and a ship-board chain pump.
 She was built of English oak and elm fixed together with iron, and bore a figurehead of the Charon, the ferryman of Hades.
 Following her launch Charon departed for the Americas to take part in the widening American Revolutionary War, which had seen France join the nascent United States in a war against Britain.
-When the Spanish Empire joined France and the United States against Britain in the June of 1779, the Royal Navy began operations against Spanish colonial possessions in the Americas.
+When the Spanish Empire joined France and the United States against Britain in June 1779, the Royal Navy began operations against Spanish colonial possessions in the Americas.